RozhakXD/Facemash/README.md

 - Please find a target that has friends only new accounts.
 - Use good methods like **ASYNC, REGULAR, SIGN UP.**
-- Please find a good target, try to have lots of friends and all new accounts.
 - Use recommended providers such as **INDOSAT, AXIS.**
 - Find targets in the area where you live.
 - Use a good user-agent like **REALME, OPPO, SAMSUNG, ONEPLUS, POCO, XIAOMI, HUAWEI, VIVO.**